credit card advice

 Sometimes called pre-approved credit card offers, pre-qualified offers are based on a soft credit inquiry and don’t impact your credit.
 Checking for pre-approved Capital One offers only takes a few minutes, and can be done through Capital One’s online form or by asking a teller at your local Capital One branch.

-Add the Capital One® Quicksilver® to Your Wallet
+Add a Capital One® Card to Your Wallet

 It can be tough to apply for a credit card when you need a certain credit limit but are uncertain if you’ll obtain it.
 Unfortunately, credit card limits depend on individual assessments and are hard to predict.
 Multiple factors, including your credit history, income, and score, all influence the credit limit for which you’ll be approved.

-For the most part, qualified applicants looking to add the Capital One® Quicksilver® credit card to their wallets can likely expect to receive a credit limit between $1,000 and $10,000.
+For the most part, qualified applicants looking to add the Capital One® Quicksilver® Card – 0% Intro APR for 15 Months to their wallets can likely expect to receive a credit limit between $1,000 and $10,000.
 A large number of reviewers also reported receiving regular, unsolicited credit limit increases, as well as success when requesting an increase, so long as their accounts remain in good standing.
 And everyone received unlimited cash back and a solid everyday rewards card.